retrospect-addon/plugin.video.retrospect/README.md

 The _Easy way_:

 1. Open the Retrospect add-on settings.
-1. On the starting screen, make sure `Use Kodi InputStream Adaptive add-on when possible` is enabled.
+1. Under the General tab, make sure `Use Kodi InputStream Adaptive add-on when possible` is enabled.
 1. Select `Install Widevine using InputStream Helper add-on`.
 1. Agree to the three following input boxes and let Widevine install.